-Volunteers will receive appropriate safeguarding training if applicable.
+Volunteers will receive appropriate training, if applicable.

-13.2 The DSL and Deputy DSL
+14.2 The DSL and DDSLs

-The DSL and DDSL will undertake high-level child protection and safeguarding training at least every two years.
+The DSL and DDSLs will undertake child protection and safeguarding training at least every two years.

-In addition, they will update their knowledge and skills at regular intervals and at least annually (e.g. through e-bulletins, webinars, meeting other DSLs, or taking time to read and digest safeguarding developments).
+In addition, they will update their knowledge and skills at regular intervals and at least annually (for example, through e-bulletins, meeting other DSLs, or taking time to read and digest safeguarding developments).

-13.3 Board members
+14.3 Board members